 Slooh Classroom costs $50 per classroom per year .
 We are seeking donors whose funding will allow us to provide Slooh Classroom for free to schools and students.
 Our goal is to raise $30,000 in order to bring Slooh to 600 classrooms, reaching an estimated 15,000 students for a year.

 We will promote the program to teachers, schools, and through partnerships with organizations such as the Astronomical Society of the Pacific, the NSTA, and others.
 We will offer each classroom an account which will enable teachers and students to access Slooh.com from school.

 Slooh is interested in partnering with corporations on a regional or national basis to expand this program to urban schools.
 We have promoted astronomy together with Google, Vodafone, Paramount Pictures and other corporate partners.
 Please contact firstname.lastname@example.org to learn more.

 Raise Money Locally for Your Classroom or School

 To raise money for Slooh memberships in your local area for your classroom or school, you can set up your own Slooh campaign by visiting Create a New Campaign and enter the Slooh partner code 7402.
 Take a look at How to Create a Successful Crowdfunding Campaign for tricks and tips.

 We have spent 10+ years designing Slooh to be easy enough for novices to gain exposure to outer space.
-The challenge for schools has been to make it easy for a teacher with limited knowledge of astronomy to lead a classroom in exploring the night sky, and to help teachers work astronomy into existing math and science curriculum so they can afford to dedicate more classroom time to it.
+The challenge for schools has been to make it easy for a teacher with limited knowledge of astronomy to lead a classroom in exploring the night sky, and to help teachers work astronomy into other curricula so they can afford to dedicate more classroom time to it.

 We have built a global network of telescopes so that teachers in the United States can see the night sky during classroom hours.